JordanMartinez/purescript-jordans-reference/11-Syntax/03-Type-Level-Programming-Syntax/src/02-Basic-Syntax/03-Defining-Functions/ReadMe.md

 A type-level function can only "compute" a type-level expression when the types unify.
 This will fail in a few situations (this list may not be exhaustive):
 - the unification process continues recursively for some time but a concrete type that would terminate the recursion is never found
-- infinite unification: to unify some type, `a`, one must unify some type `b`, which can only be unified if `a` is unified.
+- infinite unification: to unify some type, `a`, one must unify some type, `b`, which can only be unified if `a` is unified.
 - situations where the type inferencer cannot infer the correct type
-- situations where one needs to do "backtracking", which does not currently working in instance chains due to [this issue]().
+- situations where one needs to do "backtracking".
 (Either Google this for a better understanding of it or see the Prolog links below)

 ## Functional Dependencies Reexamined